Eye of the Mother

 Someone’s murdering Yrmaks and Humans, leaving a cryptic calling card and a trail of chaos designed to spark war.
 To stop it, Tian and Brent must delve deep into Yrmak culture—and into danger.

 As the conspiracy unravels, loyalty, love, and the fate of two species hang in the balance.
-Before it’s over, both will face choices that will change them forever.
+Before it’s over, both of them will face choices that will change them forever.

 This novel introduces Brent Walker and Tian Axmar.
-Like the other Dryden books, it’s a space opera full of action and adventure, with a romance thrown in.
-Look for the next Brent and Tian book, For the Greater Good
+It’s a space opera full of action and adventure, with a romance thrown in.

 Or buy the book at Your choice of vendor